Splash, Stay, and Play: The Ins and Outs of Great Wolf Lodge Traverse City

 All suites come with a microwave and a mini-fridge, amenities that I find very helpful.

 How to do Food & Drink at Great Wolf Lodge Michigan

 All of this play is going to make everyone hungry, but don’t worry – GWL has you covered!
 Below are a few options available on and off-site.

-Fast Food Options: If your kids want to take a quick break, towel off and head to one of the quick onsite eating options.
-GWL has a pizza/sub/pasta joint or sweet treat stop in the basement.
+If your kids want to take a quick break, towel off and head to one of the quick onsite eating options.
+GWL has a pizza/sub/pasta joint or sweet treat stop in the lower level.

 On the main floor there is a Dunkin’ Donuts.
-Tip: DD’s line in the morning can get long.
-Think ahead, and if you know you will want DD in the morning, fill out the pre-order form on your Suite’s door handle, and place it on the outside door handle before the designated time at night.
-Then, the next morning your food will arrive, and there will be no waiting in line!
+(Time-Saving Tip: If you know you will want DD in the morning, fill out the pre-order form on your Suite’s door handle and place it on the outside door handle before the designated time at night.)

 - Your room will have a mini-fridge in it.
 Use this to store perishables and repack your cooler in the morning before you go to the park.
 Or leave your cooler in the car if it’s cold enough outside and grab it right before you head to the park.